usnistgov/MATS/docs/source/Generating Parameter Line lists.rst

 Molecule and Isotope Information
 ---------------------------------

-HAPI provids a dictionary called ISO_ID, where the global isotope id acts as the key, with a sub dictionary containing the molecule id, local isotope id, isotope name, relative abundance, mass, and molecule name.
+HAPI provides a dictionary called ISO_ID, where the global isotope id acts as the key, with a sub-dictionary containing the molecule id, local isotope id, isotope name, relative abundance, mass, and molecule name.
 The following command will generate the dictionary as the output.
-This provides the necessary information for interfacing with HAPI to pull-down HITRAN infomation.
+This provides the necessary global isotope id information for interfacing with HAPI to access HITRAN infomation.

 .. code:: ipython3